oc-rs/understandingreligion/understandingreligion/content/s/buddhist-studies-online.md

 +++
-Abstract = "An organisation that produces online courses for learning about Buddhist philosophy, language, and practice."
+Abstract = "An organisation that produces online courses for learning about Buddhist philosophy, language, and practices."
 Author = "Luke Burns"
 Authorpage = ""
 EditionYear = ""